lukealves/lukealves/README.md

 <h1>Hi There, I'm Lucas <img  src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h1>

 I'm a Python enthusiast and an aspiring machine learning engineer.
 I'm passionate about using technology to solve real-world problems and I believe that data has the power to change the world.
-I'm constantly learning and expanding my skills, and I'm eager to work on projects that make a difference.

 ## Skill Set ⌨️